1-yr Rabies Vaccine (tag additional) $20

 Follow Up Consults & Heartworm Test

-**For Low Income Individuals receiving Food Stamps, SSDI, or with an Illinois Medical card please call for pricing.
-Our Project Families Forever Program helps subsidize the cost of Heartworm Treatment.
+**For Low Income Individuals receiving Food Stamps (LINK) our Project Families Forever Program helps subsidize the cost of Heartworm Treatment.

 For more information on what to expect, please read the